peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 The sum of the two numbers, that is, this arbitrary-precision binary floating-point number plus a 64-bit signed integer.
 If this arbitrary-precision binary floating-point number is not-a-number (NaN), returns NaN.

-<a id="Add_PeterO_Numbers_EFloat"></a>
-### Add

-    public PeterO.Numbers.EFloat Add(
-        PeterO.Numbers.EFloat otherValue);

-Adds this arbitrary-precision binary floating-point number and another arbitrary-precision binary floating-point number and returns the result.
-The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other arbitrary-precision binary floating-point number's exponent.

-<b>Parameters:</b>

- * <i>otherValue</i>: An arbitrary-precision binary floating-point number.

-<b>Return Value:</b>

-The sum of the two numbers, that is, this arbitrary-precision binary floating-point number plus another arbitrary-precision binary floating-point number.
-If this arbitrary-precision binary floating-point number is not-a-number (NaN), returns NaN.

 <a id="Add_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### Add